Mini Bonsai

 Bonsai picture

-Good day everybody!
-It is How Unique Japan!
+Good day!
+It is the blog: How Unique Japan!

 Why is the bonsai art popular?